 What is Expanded Polystyrene?

 Expanded polystyrene, also known as EPS, is white-colored foam structured plastic material extracted from solid beads of polystyrene.
 The foam material has been around for many years now and has applications in many day-to-day used products.
 EPS has a closed-cell insulation structure.
-Its rigidness, lightweight make it quite handy for heavy load applications.
+Its rigidness and lightweight make it quite handy for heavy load applications.
 The closed-cell structure is also responsible for low water and vapor penetration.

 The foam material is produced mainly by two materials named Styrene and Pentene.
 Styrene is mainly responsible for cellular structure, and Penetne is used as a blowing agent.